-AUSTRIA JUICE: seven out of 15 plants are certified organic
+AUSTRIA JUICE: nine out of 15 plants are certified organic

-Owing to strong demand, AUSTRIA JUICE has doubled the supply of organic products in the last two years: For example, 7 of the 15 plants worldwide - just under half – are already certified organic.
-These plants are located in Austria, Poland, Hungary, Germany and the Ukraine.
+Owing to strong demand, AUSTRIA JUICE has doubled the supply of organic products in the last several years: For example, 9 of the 14 plants worldwide are already certified organic.
+These plants are located in Austria, Poland, Hungary, Germany and Romania.
 For the apple, blackcurrant, strawberry, sour cherry, aronia and elderberry varieties, the company offers a rich organic portfolio in line with market demand.

 Regionality and organic production are not only essential for the ethical responsibility of companies.
 Customers and consumers are increasingly calling for transparency and sustainability.
-AUSTRIA JUICE operates 15 plants worldwide, each of which is located near the growing areas.
-Seven of these plants are already certified organic.
+AUSTRIA JUICE operates 14 plants worldwide, each of which is located near the growing areas.
+Nine of these plants are already certified organic.